oracle-devrel/oracle-devrel.github.io/publishing/working_with_repos.md

 * Include the proper copyright notice on the **first line**

-    Make sure that the following code is present: `Copyright (c) 2021 Oracle and/or its affiliates.`  It's also ok to use something like ``Copyright (c) 2000-2021 Oracle and/or its affiliates.` (a range of years, instead of a single year).
+    Make sure that the following code is present: `Copyright (c) 2021 Oracle and/or its affiliates.`  It's also ok to use something like `Copyright (c) 2000-2021 Oracle and/or its affiliates.` (a range of years, instead of a single year).
 Both will pass just fine.
 If this is missing, warnings will be raised and a comment made on the PR (notifying you of which file(s) is missing the copyright notice).

-## Forbidden File Changes
+* Block changes to protected files (see below).

+    There are several files/directories that should not be modified.
+One Action checks to make sure that none of these files are modified in a PR... if so, it fails (and posts a comment to the PR stating why it failed).

+# Protected Files
 There are several files and/or directories that should not be modified (are prohibited from being modified):

 * `.github`